Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 --partition-key-path "/documentType"
 ```

-## Running the Code
+## Run the Code

-There are a few things you need to set up before you can run this code.
+There are a few things you need to set up before you can run your code.

-1. Clone this repository
+1. Clone the repository

 1. Set up environment variables.

-1. Create the instance of Azure Cosmos DB Core (SQL) API.
+1. Create an instance of Azure Cosmos DB Core (SQL) API.

 1. Run the code.

 ### Clone the repository

-Our sample code is available here.
-The repository contains the following:
+Our sample code is available in the [azure/azure-cosmos-db-java-dev-guide](https://github.com/Azure/azure-cosmos-db-java-dev-guide/tree/main/demos) repository.
+This repository contains the following:

 - Demos folder with the following demos: